¨I am not giving up. I am just starting over.¨

 Even when I was traveling nine months a year from April 2011 to November 2015, I liked having someplace to come home to three months a year, like Montreal.
 I enjoyed spending some time with my girlfriend and being part of her life for a while each year.

-Starting in 2015, I realized that I was prepared to spend more time at a home base.
-I was not ready or able to spend it in Montreal but decided to seek a new home base somewhere in Mexico.
+Starting in 2015, I could use a home base, and I was not ready or able to spend it in Montreal but decided to seek a new home base somewhere in Mexico.
 After giving it a lot of thought, I decided that a new home would be in Merida.
 (See posts on Why I Live in Mexico and the Pros and Cons of Living in Merida).

 In 2019, I found out that I wanted to stay in Merida most of the year to build a sense of being part of a community.
 I searched around and found Merida does offer enough cultural and social opportunities to fulfill this need.
 Though I do want to go back to traveling part-time in the future, I do not think I will want to spend the bulk of my time away from my home base again for a long time.

-I bought my house in Merida after spending five years, mostly on the road because I:
+I bought my house in Merida after spending five years, mainly on the road because I:

 - Felt that, in the long run, I would run out of money if I kept on travel; and